 This 2000W, Ozito heat gun unit was the underdog, and it was a surprise how well it performed and the comfort level was great.

 It was slightly heavier than some of the other units tested but was balanced well which offset this

 - The stand-out feature was the variable temperature setting knob on the left-hand side.

 - It can stand up straight for off hands work and has a removable front heat cover for working in tight spaces.

 - 2 Speed airflow allows you to select the right airspeed to suit the application

 - Easily control the temperature between 50-

-- Comes with a carry case with all tools and attachment neatly stored away.
+- Comes with a carry case with all tools and attachments neatly stored away.

 - Many of the other more expensive heat guns didn’t have a carry case.